CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Introduction

 \section{Introduction}

-Data centers worldwide consume over 200 TWh of electricity each year---comprising around 1\% of the total electricity usage~\cite{Masanet2020RecalibratingGD}---and are poised to grow to 3-13\% of the global electricity demand by 2030~\cite{Andrae2015OnGE,Jones2018HowTS}.
-The growth of hyper-scalar cloud providers is fueling this rapid increase in energy use, resulting in a significant environmental impact by increasing carbon and greenhouse gas (GHG) emissions~\cite{guardian, ipcc-report}.
-For the past two decades, cloud providers have relentlessly focused on improving the energy efficiency of their data centers in order to reduce operational costs---by driving down data center power usage effectiveness (PUE) close to the optimal value of 1.
-As a result, optimizations such as server consolidation, open air cooling, and power infrastructure improvements have yielded significant energy efficiency gains.
-However, energy efficiency improvements alone are not enough to satisfy cloud data centers' aggressive sustainability goals, since even energy-efficient data centers generate significant carbon emissions from their energy use.
-This has led to a new emphasis on carbon-efficient operations to reduce a data centers' overall carbon emissions~\cite{chien-cacm21}.
+Data centers worldwide consume over 200TWh of energy each year---comprising roughly 1\% of global electricity usage~\cite{Masanet2020RecalibratingGD}---and are poised to grow to 3-13\% of global electricity demand by 2030~\cite{Andrae2015OnGE,Jones2018HowTS}.
+The growth of hyper-scale cloud providers is fueling this rapid increase in energy use, resulting in a significant environmental impact by increasing carbon and greenhouse gas (GHG) emissions~\cite{guardian,ipcc-report}.
+For the past two decades, cloud providers have relentlessly focused on improving their data centers' energy-efficiency to reduce their operational costs---by driving down their power usage effectiveness (PUE) close to the optimal value of $1$.
+As a result, optimizations, such as server consolidation, open-air cooling, and power infrastructure improvements, have yielded significant energy-efficiency gains.
+However, energy-efficiency improvements alone are insufficient to satisfy cloud data centers' aggressive sustainability goals, since even energy-efficient data centers may generate significant carbon emissions from their energy use.
+This has led to a new emphasis on carbon-efficient operations that directly target reducing data centers' overall carbon emissions~\cite{chien-cacm21}.